make2explore/Tutorial-OpenCV-on-JetsonNano-with-CUDA-support/Enlarge-Swap/README.md

 </br>

-- For example, you may remove the divisor to get a full 4GB.
+- So in order to get full potential memory, you may remove the divisor to get a full 4GB.
+- You have to remove */2*, refer following screenshot

 <img src="/Enlarge-Swap/screenshots/swap22.png" width="450" height="350">